Autism-Spectrum Quotient: Use as a diagnostic tool

 In the initial trials of the test, the average score in the control group was 16.4, with men scoring slightly higher than women (about 17 versus about 15).
-80% of adults diagnosed with autism spectrum disorders scored 32 or more, compared with only 2% of the control group.
+80% of adults diagnosed with autism spectrum disorder scored 32 or more, compared with only 2% of the control group.

-The authors cited a score of 32 or more as indicating "clinically significant levels of autistic traits".
-However, although the test is popularly used for self-diagnosis of autism spectrum disorders, the authors caution that it is not intended to be diagnostic, and advise that anyone who obtains a high score and is suffering some distress should seek professional medical advice and not jump to any conclusions.

 A further research paper indicated that the questionnaire could be used for screening in clinical practice, with scores less than 26 indicating that a diagnosis of Asperger syndrome can effectively be ruled out.

 It is also often used to assess milder variants of autistic-like traits in neurotypical individuals.

 Mathematicians, scientists and engineers

-Although most students with an autism spectrum disorder have average mathematical ability and test slightly worse in mathematics than in general intelligence, some are gifted in mathematics and autism spectrum disorder has not prevented adults from major accomplishments.
+Although most students with autism spectrum disorder have average mathematical ability and test slightly worse in mathematics than in general intelligence, some are gifted in mathematics and autism spectrum disorder has not prevented adults from major accomplishments, like Nobel Prize winner Vernon L. Smith.

 The questionnaire was tried on Cambridge University students and a group of 16 winners of the British Mathematical Olympiad to determine whether there was a link between a talent for mathematical and scientific disciplines and traits associated with the autism spectrum.
 Mathematics, physical sciences, and engineering students were found to score significantly higher, e.g., 21.8 on average for mathematicians and 21.4 for computer scientists.
 The average score for the British Mathematical Olympiad winners was 24.